-The median property value in New York is $302,400, and the homeownership rate is 53.3%.
-Most people in New York commute by Drove Alone, and the average commute time is 32 minutes.
-The average car ownership in New York is 2 cars per household.
+Most people in New York drove alone to work, and the average commute time was 33.5 minutes.
+The average car ownership in New York was 2 cars per household.